Jose Siri Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks eighth in the league.
+- The Blue Jays pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays have a 3.92 team ERA that ranks 10th among all MLB pitching staffs.
+- The Blue Jays have a 3.99 team ERA that ranks 11th across all league pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs surrendered (66 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 68 total home runs at a rate of 1.4 per game (fifth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.